Search: 424 results

 So they did as Jesus directed, and the people all sat down.

-Once when Jesus was praying by himself, and his disciples were nearby, he asked them, "Who do the crowds say that I am?"
+Afterwards, when Jesus was alone, praying, his disciples joined him, and he asked them this question-- "Who do the people say that I am?"

 Then Jesus said to them, "But who do you men say that I am?"
 And Peter answered, " [You are] the Christ of God [i.e., God's specially chosen one]."

-however, Jesus strictly charged them not to say so much to any body; adding,
+Jesus, however, strictly charged them not to say this to any one;

-Then suddenly two men were [seen] talking with Jesus.
-They were Moses and Elijah,
+And all at once two men were talking with Jesus; they were Moses and Elijah,

-And it came to pass, as they were parting from him, Peter said unto Jesus, Master, it is good for us to be here: and let us make three tabernacles; one for thee, and one for Moses, and one for Elijah: not knowing what he said.
+And as they were departing from Him, Peter said unto Jesus, Master, it is good for us to be here, let us make three tabernacles, one for Thee, and one for Moses, and one for Elias: not knowing what he said.

 And there was a voice from the cloud, saying, This is my beloved Son: hear ye Him.
 And while the voice is heard, Jesus is found alone.

-And when the voice came, Jesus was found alone.
-And they held their peace, and told no man in those days any of the things which they had seen.
+And when the voice was uttered, Jesus was found alone.
+And they kept it to themselves, and told no one at that time any of the things which they had seen.

-And it happened on the next day, when they had come down from the mountain, that a large crowd met Jesus.
+The next day, when they had come down from the mountain, a great crowd met Jesus.

-And Jesus answered and said, O faithless and perverse generation, how long shall I be with you, and bear with you? bring hither thy son.
+Then Jesus answered and said, O unbelieving and perverse generation, how long shall I be with you, and bear with you?
+Bring thy son hither.

-And as he was yet a coming, the demon dashed him down, and tare him grievously.
-But Jesus rebuked the unclean spirit, and healed the boy, and gave him back to his father.
+And as he was coming along, the devil bruised and convulsed him: but Jesus rebuked the impure spirit, and healed the child, and delivered him to his father.

-And all were astonished at the glorious greatness of God.
-And as all wondered at all the things which Jesus did, he said to his disciples,
+And they were all amazed at the mighty power of God: but while they were all wondering at the things which Jesus did, He said to his disciples,

 Then a dispute developed among Jesus' disciples as to which one of them was the greatest.

-But when Jesus saw the reasoning of their heart, he took a little child, and set him by his side,
+And Jesus knowing the thought of their heart, took a child and set him by Him, and said unto them,

 Then said John to Jesus, master, we saw one casting out demons in your name, and we oppos'd it, because he does not follow you with us.

-But Jesus said unto him, Forbid him not: for he that is not against you is for you.
+And Jesus said unto him, Forbid him not; for he, that is not against us, is for us.

 Jesus turned about, and rebuked them saying, "Ye know not what manner spirit ye are of.